-Share your story through film or video!
-Every year we partner with the Kitchener Public Library and the Grand River Film Festival, for a youth video competition.
-Young people between the ages of 12 and 25 are invited to share their short films and videos to win a $300 prize in each age category.
+Do you have a story you want to share through a short film or video?
+Every year, we partner with the Kitchener Public Library and the Grand River Film Festival, for a youth video competition.

 On this page: